 After publishing my first two articles on my 1930s jewelry ‘mystery’ maker I have come across some new examples of their work that I’d like to share with you.

-This pendant is an intriguing juxtaposition of their chevron element – which we’ve seen on its own with a cascade of chains beneath, and also as half of a duo forming a bow – with a flat oval.
-In this pendant only the lower half of the oval is enameled to match one of the two greens in the chevron but I can easily imagine a version in which the entire oval is enameled.
+This pendant is an intriguing juxtaposition of their chevron element – which we’ve seen on its own with a cascade of chains beneath, and also as half of a duo forming a bow – with a flat oval, the lower half of which is painted to match.
 This is the very first true pendant that I have seen of theirs; all of the other examples have been full necklaces.
 I would love to know whether the chain is original to the piece!

-This example is a design that we’ve seen before: the “nubbly” bow combined with a triple snake chain which is the same combination seen in example A09 in Part One.
-That necklace was enameled in autumn colors of bright yellow, pumpkin orange and chocolate brown.
-However, this one combines black, white and yellow; it is the first time that I’ve seen black used; until now, the darkest color I have found on those styles has been the very dark brown used in necklace A04.
+This example is a design that we’ve seen before: the “nubbly” bow combined with a triple snake chain which is the same combination seen in autumn colors of bright yellow, pumpkin orange and chocolate brown in Part One.
+However, this one combines black, white and yellow.
 Considering that black was a popular Art Deco color it has puzzled me that I haven’t found it in any of their pieces until now.

-Here we see black enamel used for the second time, in combination with pumpkin orange.
-This necklace intrigues me on several levels, not least of which is their use of silvertone rather than goldtone metal in order to really play up the contrast between the two enamel colors.
-I’m rather surprised that they did not also use the black enamel to accent the detail within the center areas of the bow.
+Here we see black used for the second time, in combination with pumpkin orange.
+I’m rather surprised that they did not also use the black to accent the detail within the center areas of the bow.

-Update, April 2015: I’ve since learned that the color on this bow is not original to the piece; in fact it was applied with paint, rather than being enameled.
-Thus, the necklace seems to have been all silvertone with no enamel at all; the black and orange decoration was applied by a subsequent owner.
+Update, April 2015: I’ve since learned that the color on this bow is not original to the piece.
+The neckklace was originally all silvertone; the black and orange paints were applied by a subsequent owner.
 This explains not only the unaccustomed glossiness of the black (which I’d put down to the seller’s photo lighting) but also the atypical areas of color.
 I was going to remove this example from my post but decided to leave it in as an illustration of how a piece can be deliberately altered over time.
-Whether this was originally designed with this particular chain — which is indeed one of theirs — is an open question.
-However, the necklace definitely did not leave the maker’s shop bearing this orange and black decoration!

-We’ve seen this all-silvertone neckace in Part Two, represented by item B2 there; however there is a subtle difference because that first necklace has black enamel accents whereas this one does not.
+We’ve seen this all-silvertone neckace in Part Two; however there is a subtle difference because that first necklace has black accents whereas this one does not.
 This is another case where the necklace was represented as a Bengel piece via “word of mouth” (more about such occurences in Part Four).

-This last necklace may seem at first glance to be a particularly well preserved example of this maker’s work, with a typical Art Deco color combination of black and mint green enameling.
+This last necklace may seem at first glance to be a particularly well preserved example of this maker’s work, with a typical Art Deco color combination of black and mint green.
 The shapes and patterns of the bow and drop certainly are in line with what we’ve seen so far.
 However, despite a casual similarity this is an entirely different bow design which, despite the similar patterning, is noticeably different on the ends: not only do they extend farther out than the originals do, but the ends are notched instead of having a straight edge.
 The chain is also not one of theirs.
-In my opinion this necklace is simply a copycat of the Mystery Maker’s bow.
-A future post will examine other necklaces which used this same chain and appear to be from an entirely different manufacturer.
+In fact this necklace is simply a fairly lame copycat of the Mystery Maker’s bow.

 The fourth article about this mystery manufacturer examines the probabilities that any or all of these pieces were produced by Jakob Bengel, as some have claimed.